Lithium-ion Batteries are Safer Than Ever – but That’s Not Enough

 Failure modes that can cause thermal runaway include over-charge, over-discharge, over-temperature, mechanical abuse, poor cell design, and manufacturing defects.

 Safety certification has evolved together with the industry to ensure that products that enter the market adhere to safety requirements to protect consumers.
 During certification the batteries are exposed to several abuse conditions, simulating events that may occur during the battery’s lifecycle, to ensure that they still provide a minimum safety level defined by the standard, even under these abuse conditions.
 There are regional differences in terms of standards (IEC in Europe, UL in North America, GB in China), but the certification tests are similar.
-The safety tests include external and internal short-circuits, over-charge, over-discharge, propagation (single cell failure), over-temperature, drop tests, impact and crush tests, vibration and shock tests, fire exposure tests, and low-pressure tests.
+The safety tests include:

 For example, the International Energy Association estimates that the number of electric vehicles will increase from 11 million globally in 2020 to between 145 and 230 million vehicles by 2030.[1]
-In addition, LIBs are also a key enabler in the transition to a renewable energy system, as it enables intermittent renewable energy to be stored and turned to a dispatchable asset.
-According to the World Economic Forum, the global demand for lithium powered energy storage is expected to grow by a factor of 22 between 2020 and 2030.[2]
+In addition, LIBs are also a key enabler in the transition to a renewable energy system, as they enable intermittent renewable energy to be stored and turned into a dispatchable asset.
+According to the World Economic Forum, the global demand for lithium-powered energy storage is expected to grow by a factor of 22 between 2020 and 2030.[2]

 This rightfully set a high bar for battery safety standards for all, and everyone involved in the LIB value chain.
 Even though the industry has come a long way in reducing safety risks, we can never sit back.
 As the batteries continue to evolve so do the safety risks and battery safety and safety testing is as important now as it was a few decades ago.
 If not more so.